-Refers to an individual contracting with the DHCFP to provide AC, Homemaker, Chore or Respite services to Nevada Medicaid recipients.
+Refers to an individual contracting with DHCFP to provide AC, Homemaker, Chore, or Respite services to Nevada Medicaid recipients.
 The individual provider holds a Medicaid provider number and receives all payments from Medicaid.
-The individual provider must meet the conditions of participation as stated in MSM Chapter 100 and Chapter 2300 and in a specific provider agreement for waiver services.
+The individual provider must meet the conditions of participation as stated in MSM Chapter 100 and Chapter 2300 - Waiver for Persons with Physical Disabilities and in a specific provider agreement for waiver services.